thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/309/49A90B0A-DD99-4EE5-802E-1E540F3A7F38-570-0000CD51419DD036.gif)

-Notice the colors of the collapsable triangles in the tree view provide extra information about their adjacent component.
+Notice the colors of the collapsable triangles in the tree view.
+They provide extra information about their adjacent component.

 | Triangle color | Component type  | Has state? |
 |----------------|-----------------|------------|